-Students with specific challenges in learning are identified and appropriate programmes set in place through extra tuition for International Students, and ongoing support through the Learning Centre.
+Students with specific challenges in learning are identified and appropriate programmes set in place through extra tuition for International Students, and ongoing support for all neurodiverse students through the Learning Centre.

 At Middleton Grange we endeavour to work with young people in a Christ-centred and Student-responsive manner.
 One way we respond to the needs is through integrated theme-based units.